 Allison's accolades include New Hope Housing's 2012 Leadership/Servanthood award for her role in leading the EOC's "All Hands on Deck" project, which renovated the Alexandria Community Shelter.
 Poppy, a short film she directed and produced with Anacostia teens for LCA!, won a CINE Golden Eagle and an award from the American Association of University Women.
 Seven of the eight LCA! participants went to college.

 Currently, she serves as the Secretary/Treasurer, a corporate officer, for the Metropolitan Washington Council of Governments.
 She also serves as an honorary board member of the National Chamber Ensemble and as the honorary chair of ALIVE!'s Development Advisory Board.
-She served as president of the board of the Georgetown Senior Center, 2010-2012.
+She served as the president of the board of the Georgetown Senior Center, 2010 - 2012.

 Originally from Dallas, Texas, Allison has a B.A. in international relations and history from American University and an M.F.A. in playwriting from the School of Theater, Film and Television at the University of California, Los Angeles.
 An Alexandria resident since 1989, Allison has lived in Parkfairfax since 1992.